carlosfilho1/carlosfilho1/README.md

 ## :wave: Hey Guys!
 I’m Carlos Tadeu </p>

-##### I’ am a system analyst, working for over 6 years in the IT market (Infra).
-##### Graduated in Information Technology Management and Specialist in Project Management, working in the IT area for over 8 years, with extensive experience in the area of support, infrastructure and training of software.
-Programming development in progress with focus on java language and its frameworks.
-Brief summary of my skills and hobby down.
+##### "+10 years in IT, from the beginning to the end.
+Today, building efficient and scalable back-end solutions with Python, Java, and a touch of DevOps.
+Degree in IT Management and MBA in Project Management."

 ##### Access to Linkedin: <a href="https://www.linkedin.com/in/carlos-tadeu-944766101/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>